Debian Developers' Corner

 - Package overviews, from a developer's point of view

-- The package information and package tracking web pages provide collections of valuable information to maintainers.
+- The package information and package tracker web pages provide collections of valuable information to maintainers.

 - The Debian Package Tracker

 - For developers that wish to keep up-to-date with other packages, the package tracking system allows them to subscribe (through email) to a service that will send them copies of BTS mails and notifications for uploads and installations concerning the packages subscribed to.

 - Packages that need help

 - Work-Needing and Prospective Packages, WNPP for short, is a list of Debian packages in need of new maintainers, and also the packages that have yet to be included in Debian.
 Check it out if you want to create, adopt or orphan packages.

 New packages are uploaded into the "Incoming" system on the internal